Your Childs Initial Screening Visit

 Baby teeth, also known as primary teeth, are just as important as permanent teeth.
 Strong, healthy primary teeth can help your child chew and speak.
 They also hold space in the jaws for permanent teeth that are growing under the gums.

 When babies are born, they usually have 20 primary teeth that have partly formed under the gums.
 The front upper and lower two usually come in first, when the child is between about 6-12 months old.
 Most children have their full set of 20 primary teeth at age 3.

 Tooth decay can occur as soon as your child’s first tooth comes in.
 Parents may wonder why they should worry about decay in primary teeth, since they will be replaced by permanent teeth.
 The problem is that decay in primary teeth could mean a higher risk of decay in the permanent teeth, and if decay is severe, it can harm the child’s overall health.

 Tooth decay is caused by bacteria in the mouth that change the sugars in foods and drinks into acid.
 Each time your child eats or drinks, this acid can attach the teeth for 20 minutes or longer.
 After this process happens over and over, tooth decay can develop and lead to cavities.

-When is it time to see Dr. West?
+When is it time to see Dr. West or Dr. Petersen?